eddyerburgh/blog/_posts/2016-04-20-templating-with-vanilla-js.md

 This works great for small projects, even if the element you're templating is quite big.
 But there are a few disadvantages to using this over a traditional templating language.

-A major problem is CPU usage. <a href="http://code.google.com/speed/articles/reflow.html">Manipulating the DOM is expensive</a> and this code doesn't reuse DOM structure, so running the template multiple times results in a lot of rerendering.
+A major problem is CPU usage. <a rel="noopener" href="http://code.google.com/speed/articles/reflow.html">Manipulating the DOM is expensive</a> and this code doesn't reuse DOM structure, so running the template multiple times results in a lot of rerendering.

 If you had a really large element to template, this vanilla alternative will become very complex.
 It requires you to hardcode a lot more than you do with Handlebars.js.